About the Trail

 - Section 9: Turners Falls Road to Wunsch Road

-Note on Section 6: A large portion of this section has been obliterated by a photovoltaic facility.
+Note on Section 6: Most of this section of the trail has been disrupted by the creation of a multi-acre photovoltaic facility.
 There have been some guerilla attempts at re-routing, but as of 2021 there is no reliable blazed route through Section 6.

 - AMC Massachusetts Trail Guide (best printed reference on the trail)